10 Signs You May Have A Parasite

 There are a number of ways to contract a parasite.
-First, parasites can enter your body through contaminated food and water.
-Undercooked meat is a common place for parasites to hide, as well as contaminated water from underdeveloped countries, lakes, ponds, or creeks.
-Unclean or contaminated fruits and vegetables can also harbor parasites.
+It’s true that contaminated water from underdeveloped countries is a common source of parasites.
+However, they are also frequently found in undercooked meat, unclean or contaminated fruits and vegetables, and lakes, ponds or creeks.
 Some parasites can even enter the body by traveling through the bottom of your foot.

 10 Signs You May Have a Parasite

 Unexplained constipation, diarrhea, gas, or other symptoms of IBS

 Trouble falling asleep or wake up multiple times during the night

 Skin irritation or unexplained rash, hives, rosacea, or eczema